 This new legislation has placed extreme pressure on community groups such as Auróra, which provides subsidized office space to NGOs working to promote immigration rights and create safe places for oppressed minorities and marginalized communities.
 The Orbán government began to go after smaller communities and NGOs, as well as ordinary citizens.
 They have directly targeted the Auróra community, the Budapest pride community and similar organizations.
 This new kind of “Kulturkampf” against alternative culture has only continued to grow.

-Auróra began as a reaction to government oppression of civil society and alternative culture in Hungary, and has been committed to providing a space where individuals, groups and non-profit organisations can meet and share their ideas and collaborate with each other on new initiatives.
+Auróra began as a reaction to government oppression of civil society and alternative culture in Hungary, and has been committed to providing a space where individuals, groups and non-profit organizations can meet and share their ideas and collaborate with each other on new initiatives.
 Auróra was established in 2014 by the Jewish youth group Marom Budapest.
-Prior to this, the group ran a cultural center called Sirály, which was open from 2006 to 2013 and located in the basement of an art center.
-After a month and a half, they were evicted.
-During this time, the group decided to continue working together, so in 2014 they formed the Auróra collective.
-They set out to find a new space that would be community-based and community-run, to withstand the right-wing tendencies in Hungary.
+Prior to this, the group ran a cultural center, Sirály, which was open from 2006 to 2013.
+It had three levels: concerts and theatre performances were held in the basement, at the street level there was a bar and the first floor housed a small event and exhibition space.
+In 2013, the local government evicted Sirály, but the organizers and the community occupied the basement for almost 1.5 months.
+After that they had no other option than to leave the space and look for something new.

 Use of the space

-Eventually a new space was found, which also housed several other NGOs that focus on marginalized and stigmatized groups and issues such as HIV, LGBTQ+ rights, community solidarity programs, education for disadvantaged children and independent media.
-Besides gigs and parties, Auróra provides a place for alternative theatre, performances, film clubs and exhibitions.
+Eventually Auróra found a new location, where they could also provide spaces for several other NGOs that focus on marginalized and stigmatized groups and issues such as HIV, LGBTQI+ rights, Jewish and Roma culture, community solidarity programs, education for disadvantaged children, the housing crisis and homelessness, and independent media.
+Besides gigs and parties, Auróra provides a place for alternative theatre, community discussions, film screenings and exhibitions.
 Along with cultural community events and programs for children, there’s a place for grassroots initiatives to meet and hold debates and roundtable discussions about current social issues.
 Auróra has a community of 50 volunteers and is run democratically as a self-organized, self-governing collective.

 Direct attacks on Auróra

-Demonstrations and attacks against anyone or any community seen as a threat to Hungary’s right-wing beliefs or policies are heavily supported by the current national and local governments.
-From 2017 to 2019, Auróra was subjected to multiple raids initiated by the local government, with the aim of closing the collective down.
+Demonstrations and attacks against individuals or communities seen as a threat to Hungary’s right-wing policies continue to be heavily supported by the current national government, and until the end of 2019, were also supported by the local government.
+Between 2017 and 2019, Auróra was subjected to multiple raids initiated by the local government at the time, with the aim of closing the center down.
 It started with a drug raid in 2017, followed by various other forms of intimidation and pressure, including revoking operational licenses or forcing consecutive temporary closures.
-Aurora has been directly targeted a number of times, both from the government and far-right groups in Hungary.
+Auróra has been directly targeted a number of times, both from the government and far-right groups.

 Attacks by far-right and neo-fasicist groups

-June 2019: Members of the youth wing of the far-right Mi Hazánk movement (“Our Homeland”), hang a poster on the entrance to Auróra reading “stop homosexual porpoganda!”
+June 2019: Members of the youth wing of the far-right Mi Hazánk movement (“Our Homeland”), hang a poster on the entrance to Auróra reading “stop homosexual propaganda!”

 In a country that has failed to accept, let alone support, various segments of society, Auróra offers free, open and safe spaces to marginalized communities that are democratic, self-organized, counter-cultural, alternative, underground, open-minded, tolerant, socially just, socially active and inclusive of minorities.